craigandrews/qbot/README.md

 ## Installation

+Grab it with `go get`:

+    go get github.com/doozr/qbot

-Build the project with Go using `go build`.
+Or clone the project and build it with `go build`.

 Once I have some binaries to distribute I will update these instructions.

 ## Run the bot